Friday, July 1, 2016

 C. Converting Percents to Decimals

-To convert a percent to a decimal, simply divide by 100 and remove the % sign.
-The result of dividing by 100 simply move the decimal 2 places to the left.
+To convert a percent to a decimal, divide by 100 and remove the % sign.
+The result of dividing by 100 simply moves the decimal 2 places to the left.

 Example: Convert 30% to a decimal